 The present stock of farm buildings displays strong local and regional variation.
-This is the result of a range of factors, particularly England's huge diversity in geology, the status of the owner, the availability of resources managed in the local landscape and the cost of manufactured materials (Rackham 1972; Moir 1997).
+This is the result of a range of factors, particularly England's huge diversity in geology, the status of the owner, availability of resources managed in the local landscape and the cost of manufactured materials (Rackham 1972; Moir 1997).
 Long-rooted traditions such as earth walling and thatch in Cornwall and timber frame in Norfolk, survived much longer on farm buildings than farmhouses, and were not overtaken by increasingly fashionable and robust forms of construction (such as stone in parts of Cornwall, brick in Norfolk) until the early to mid-19th century (Potts 1974; Lucas 1997).
 The coastal shipping trade had for many centuries allowed the transport of building materials, but the arrival firstly of canals and then railways allowed the easier transportation of building materials into inland areas.
 Buildings in stone and brick, and roofed with tile or slate, increasingly replaced buildings in clay, timber and thatch from the later 18th century.
-Masswalled buildings comprise the majority of listed agricultural buildings (67%), with timber framing accounting for just over one quarter of entries.
+Mass-walled buildings comprise the majority of listed agricultural buildings (67%), with timber framing accounting for just over one quarter of entries.

-There are strong regional and local differences in roof construction and carpentry, as is still demonstrated by the distribution of aisled and cruck buildings (Figures 4 and 5).
+There are strong regional and local differences in roof construction and carpentry, as is still demonstrated by the distribution of aisled and cruck buildings (Figures 3 and 4).
 From the medieval period, the unit of reference in timber-framed and mass-walled buildings became the bay, the distance between principal roof trusses.
 These bays could also mark out different areas of storage within barns and other buildings (see 3.1.1.3).
 Iron bolts, straps and tension bars became increasingly common, often in combination with imported softwood, in the 19th century.
-Textbooks such as Waistell's Designs for Agricultural Buildings (1827) and Stephens's Book of the Farm (1844) helped to promote more standardised forms of construction.
-Metal roofs were used from the 1850s for covered yards and other buildings on expensive planned
+Textbooks such as Waistell's Designs for Agricultural Buildings (1827) and Stephens's Book of the Farm (1844) helped to promote more standardised forms of

-4 The distribution of listed aisled (left) and cruck (right) barns in England Aisled construction, used for domestic buildings from the 12th century at the highest level in society, was suited to the storage and constructional requirements of large barns.
-The weighting of the distribution is southern English, outliers being generally of a high status and dating from before 1550; a notable concentration in northern England is in the Halifax-Huddersfield area, where the wealth derived from a combination of farming and the cloth industry in the 15th and 16th centuries led to the construction of a notable group of aisled houses and barns.
+3 The distribution of aisled (left) and cruck (right) barns in England.
+Aisled construction, used for domestic buildings from the 12th century at the highest level in society, was suited to the storage and constructional requirements of large barns.
+The weighting of the distribution is southern English, stretching into the south of the East of England Region, with outliers being generally of a high status and dating from before 1550; a notable concentration in northern England is in the Halifax-Huddersfield area, where the wealth derived from a combination of farming and the cloth industry in the 15th and 16th centuries led to the construction of a notable group of aisled houses and barns.
 Aisled construction continued to be employed in southern England into the 19th century.

-Crucks in domestic buildings have a date range from the mid-13th to the mid-17th centuries, examples in the north of England being generally later in date, whereas in agricultural buildings the earliest survivals are 15th century and the latest (in the southern Pennines) early 18th century.
-There is a wide variety of forms in cruck construction. © Crown copyright.
+Crucks in domestic buildings have a date range from the mid-13th to the mid-17th centuries, examples in the north of England being generally later in date, whereas in agricultural buildings the earliest survivals are 15th-century and the latest (in the southern Pennines) early 18th-century.
+There is a wide variety of forms in cruck construction.
+Cruck construction is entirely absent from the East of England Region. © Crown copyright.
 All rights reserved.
 English Heritage 100019088.
 2005